auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

 ARGOCD_USERNAME=$(kubectl get secret argocd-initial-admin-secret -n argocd \
            -o jsonpath="{.data.username}" | base64 -d && echo)

+# ensure argo cli will use the correct namespace
+kubectl config set-context --current --namespace=argocd
 # binds port 80 from argocd service to local port 8080, in background
 kubectl port-forward svc/argocd-server 8080:80 -n argocd & \
 # waits up to 60s for the port to be open, using netcat to check